YanLitao/hosting-parsons-on-github-template/index.markdown

 </script>

+## Task A: Arrange the code snippets in the order they are executed to answer:
-## Task A: How do the provided props prevent scrolling when a modal is mounted?
+How do the provided props prevent scrolling when a modal is mounted?

 <div id="p1-sortableTrash" class="sortable-code" style="display:none"></div>
 <div id="p1-sortable" class="sortable-code"></div>